ceaser/docker-s3-backup-restore/README.md

 # docker-s3-backup-restore
-Use to backup or restore data data from a docker container with s3
+A utility docker image to backup or restore another container's data to s3.

 ## Usage
 The container is designed to use arguments configure the container.